 Last week we published an article about the recent eBay announcement regarding their 2018 spring seller updates and the merging of listings by adding a buy-box.
 If you haven’t read it yet, you should probably catch up first.

-Up until now, us eBay sellers were used to spend hours and hours working on improving titles, building descriptions and adding item specifics.
+Up until now, us, the eBay sellers, were used to spend hours and hours working on improving titles, building descriptions, and adding item specifics.
 Now, when some of the listings are bound to be improved by eBay which ultimately will reduce our control over it, our only way to make sure that our item is featured and showing first is by having the best possible price and shipping method.